winglang/wing/docs/999-contributors/040-wingsdk.md

 keywords: [Wing contributors, contributors, sdk]
 ---

-This topic includes contribution guidelines related to the Wing SDK.
+This topic includes contribution guidelines related to the Wing SDK, the package containing the language's standard library.

 ## 🔨 How do I build just the SDK?

-The SDK resides in `libs/wingsdk` and it's where Wing's standard library of resources lives.
+The SDK resides in `libs/wingsdk`.
 It's written in TypeScript, and is published to npm.

 The SDK is built using a couple of extra libraries and tools: